-National Safe Schools Framework (PDF, 2.7MB) provides a vision and a set of guiding principles for safe, supportive and respectful school communities that promote student wellbeing.
-It is supported by all Australian education jurisdictions.
+The National Safe Schools Framework provided a vision and a set of guiding principles for safe, supportive and respectful school communities that promote student wellbeing.
+It was supported by all Australian education jurisdictions.

-These guiding principles emphasise the importance of student safety and wellbeing as a pre-requisite for effective learning in all school settings.
+These guiding principles emphasised the importance of student safety and wellbeing as a pre-requisite for effective learning in all school settings.

-The National Safe Schools Framework adopts a whole-school approach to safety and wellbeing.
-It identifies nine elements of effective practice to help schools to counter harassment, violence and bullying:
+The National Safe Schools Framework adopted a whole-school approach to safety and wellbeing.
+It identified nine elements of effective practice to help schools to counter harassment, violence and bullying:

 - Leadership commitment to a safe school